 I took some time out to attend a Chamber of Commerce function to discuss the Retail Lease Act which is in the final stages of a review in NSW.

-As a business coach I recognise the apparent imbalance between landlord and tenant when it comes to entering into lease agreements.
+As a business advisor I recognise the apparent imbalance between landlord and tenant when it comes to entering into lease agreements.

 For that reason, I thought it was important to be part of the discussion.
 I will also be making a submission on behalf my clients.